SS 8.C.1.5 Apply the rights and principles contained in the Constitution and Bill of Rights to the lives of citizens today

 8th Grade Two Regimes Witness to War Exhibition PDF

-8th Grade Two Regimes Witness to War Exhibition video – YouTube (Narration in English with a Russian accent)
+8th Grade Two Regimes Witness to War Exhibition video – YouTube (Narration in English with an accent)

 8th Grade Two Regimes Witness to War Exhibition video – YouTube (Narration in easy to understand American English)